Native WP galleries can be displayed much better using Photonic. To display a gallery this is the standard shortcode usage:

 strip-right– Displays the thumbnail strip to the right of the slideshow.

 no-strip– Displays just a slideshow, no strip.

-launch– Displays only thumbnails, which can be clicked to launch a slideshow.
+square– No slideshow; displays only thumbnails, which can be clicked to launch a lightbox.

 The following illustrates the use of